mitsuba-renderer/drjit/docs/autodiff.rst

 the `chain rule <https://en.wikipedia.org/wiki/Chain_rule>`__ to stitch the per-step derivatives into derivatives of the larger program.

-For simplicity, let's assume at first that the computation is *pure*, i.e., that it consistently produces the same output if re-run with the same input.
+For simplicity, let's assume that the computation is *pure*, i.e., that it consistently produces the same output if re-run with the same input.
 In this case, we can think of the program as a function :math:`f:\mathbb{R}^m\to\mathbb{R}^n` with an associated `Jacobian matrix
 <https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant>`__